Profit Through Purpose

 • Notting Hill Genesis

-We own and manage stock for social, affordable and private rent, leasehold, keyworker housing, care and support, temporary housing and shared ownership.
+They build and maintain quality homes, with the ambition of creating diverse and thriving communities.
+This is their primary purpose and everything else they do supports that.
+They own and manage stock for social, affordable and private rent, leasehold, keyworker housing, care and support, temporary housing and shared ownership.

 • Developing Health and Independence